Symmetric locally free resolutions and rationality problems: Application to rationality problems

-is dominant; hence it has a solution.
-Since $B$ is everywhere of maximal rank, it defines a subbundle ${\mathcal U}$ as in the assertion, which by further genericity can be assumed smooth.
-The description of the quadric reduction and their geometric description are straightforward.
+is dominant by Lemma \ref{lem rank} and the corresponding equation has a solution.
+Since $N$ is everywhere of maximal rank, it defines a subbundle ${\mathcal U}$ as in the statement, which can be assumed to be smooth by genericity.
+The description of the quadric reduction and its geometric interpretation follow easily. \end{proof}